icopy-site/awesome/docs/awesome/awesome-kde.md

 [KDE](https://kde.org/) is a free software community dedicated to creating an open and user-friendly computing experience, offering an advanced graphical desktop, a wide variety of applications for communication, work, education and entertainment and a platform to easily build new applications upon.

-> Items marked with 📌 (push pin) are projects hosted on KDE's own infrastructure and developed by the KDE community.
+> Items marked with 📌 (pushpin) are projects hosted on KDE's own infrastructure and developed by the KDE community.

 ---

 ## Applications

+Tip: An overview of the most used KDE community apps are listed on the [official website](https://apps.kde.org/).

 ### Internet & Networking